awsdocs/amazon-emr-management-guide/doc_source/emr-gs.md

 **Note**
 Your cluster must be terminated before you delete your bucket\.
 Otherwise, you may not be allowed to empty the bucket\.

-To delete your bucket, follow the instructions in [How do I delete an S3 bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/delete-bucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
+To delete your bucket, follow the instructions in [How do I delete an S3 bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/delete-bucket.html) in the *Amazon Simple Storage Service User Guide*\.

 ## Next steps<a name="emr-gs-next-steps"></a>